django/channels/docs/tutorial/part_2.rst

 the same room.

 We will use a channel layer that uses Redis as its backing store.
-To start a Redis server on port 6379, run the following command:
+To start a Redis server on port 6379, run the following command (press Control-C to stop it):

 .. code-block:: sh